aldreth/tarrant.org.uk/src/posts/2005/2005-10-16-school-cycle-ride-cinema-toby-home.md

 ---
-title: School Cycle Ride, Cinema, Toby Home
+title: 'School Cycle Ride, Cinema, Toby Home'
-description: ""
+description: >-
+  John, Rose and I cycled this morning along the cycle track to Naburn on the [Scarcroft HSP][1] cycle ride.
+Nice...
-date: 2005-10-16
+date: '2005-10-16'
-permalink: 2005/10/16/school-cycle-ride-cinema-toby-home/
+permalink: /2005/10/16/school-cycle-ride-cinema-toby-home/
 tags:
   - Days with the Children
 author: Edward